george-hawkins/mini-quad-2023/README.md

 A fire blanket like this for lipo fires would be nice - <https://www.avdfire.com/products/battery-fire-blanket/> - but I can't find it sold anywhere and standard fireblankets _seem_ unsuitable.

-Maybe just charge in a fireproof lipo battery pounch like this - US$30 - <https://www.getfpv.com/torvol-lipo-safe-pouch.html>
+Maybe just charge in a fireproof lipo battery pounch like this - US$30 - <https://www.getfpv.com/torvol-lipo-safe-pouch.html> or this [bag](https://www.getfpv.com/batteries/battery-accessories/runcam-lipo-guard-bag.html) - US$16.

 ---